 How do you know which types of research to use?

-Often, the choice between quantitative and qualitative information comes down to the audience for your research infographic.
+The choice between quantitative and qualitative information often depends on your audience.
 If the people reading the content will already have some basis for understanding the topic, then you don’t need much qualitative content.

-If, on the other hand, you’ll need to explain concepts to your readers, general facts can be helpful.
+On the other hand, if you need to explain concepts to your readers, general facts can be helpful.

 Research Infographic Game of Thrones Motivation Betrayals